 Bone strength is determined by bone mineral density (BMD) and other properties of bone that are often collectively called "bone quality" .
 Non-BMD determinants of bone strength include bone turnover, architecture (size and shape, or bone geometry), microarchitecture (eg, trabecular thickness, trabecular connectivity, trabecular perforation, cortical thickness, and cortical porosity), damage accumulation, matrix properties, mineralization, and mineral properties (eg, crystal size and orientation).

-Investigation of bone quality has provided insight into the pathogenesis of osteoporosis and a better understanding of the mechanism of action of medications used to treat osteoporosis, but with the exception of bone turnover markers it is not yet possible to measure these routinely in clinical practice.
-Technologies such as high resolution peripheral quantitative computed tomography (HR-pQCT) and micro-magnetic resonance imaging (micro-MRI) can be used to assess trabecular microarchitecture, but at the present time these are largely used for research, with no established clinical applications.
+Investigation of bone quality has provided insight into the pathogenesis of osteoporosis and a better understanding of the mechanism of action of medications used to treat osteoporosis, but with the exception of bone turnover markers, it is not yet possible to measure these routinely in clinical practice.
+Technologies such as high-resolution peripheral quantitative computed tomography (HR-pQCT) and micro-magnetic resonance imaging (micro-MRI) can be used to assess trabecular microarchitecture, but at the present time, these are largely used for research, with no established clinical applications.
+Trabecular bone score (TBS) is a gray-level textural measurement that can be extracted from a dual-energy x-ray absorptiometry (DXA) image of the lumbar spine with proprietary software; it captures information related to bone microarchitecture that provides an assessment of fracture risk that is independent of bone density .
 For now, in the absence of a fragility fracture, bone density is the best predictor of fracture risk.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Cosman F, de Beur SJ, LeBoff MS, et al. Clinician's Guide to Prevention and Treatment of Osteoporosis.
 Osteoporos Int 2014; 25:2359.